 You get the point.
 With increasing rates of illness or disease, elder care and spiraling health-care costs, this is no time to set the clock back.

-A survey conducted in Australia, to cull another example, found that 76% of pharmacists supported undergraduate CAM education, while 85% were interested in supplementary CAM education themselves.
+A survey conducted in Australia, to cull another example, found that 76 percent of pharmacists supported undergraduate CAM education, while 85 percent were interested in supplementary CAM education themselves.
 Just think of it.
 Do we, after all the hard work and evidence, turn our back on the consumer- or patient-driven trend towards CAM or integrative health care — or should we work together to understand, research and teach different principles, practices, and evidence — to improve treatment outcomes for patients?
-You be the judge!
+You be the judge.

 At the other end of the spectrum, several anti-CAM bodies are paradoxically calling for an end to CAM, most notably homeopathy in the UK.
 They have also asked for a ban on university teaching of CAM.